patroni/patroni/specs/dynamic_configuration.rst

 run-time values.

 Patroni nodes should dump the state of the DCS options to disk on startup and upon every change of the configuration.
-Only master is allowed to restore those options from the on-disk dump if those are completely absent from the DCS on invalid.
+Only master is allowed to restore those options from the on-disk dump if those are completely absent from the DCS or invalid.